Skip to content

 common mistakes in Time Management

-• Ignoring breaks: Some people think that taking no breaks helps to increase productivity, yet it causes mental exhaustion and inability to concentrate.
+• Ignoring breaks: Some people think that taking no breaks helps to increase productivity, yet it causes mental exhaustion and an inability to concentrate.
 Sustainable energy is one of the major advantages of time management.
 Effective short breaks will make you recharge and feel alert throughout the day.

 • Chasing urgency: It is tempting to get lost in answering every notification or request that appears.
 However, not all that screams is important.
 One of the most effective time management techniques is learning how to differentiate between the urgent and the really important.
 Do work that will help you achieve your long-term objectives rather than responding to every fire drill.